Siemens sees return to growth after year of upheaval

 Kaeser said Siemens' outlook anticipated a pick-up in the second half of the year in markets for its high-margin, short-cycle businesses - such as automation and building technology.

-Siemens said new orders at Dresser-Rand were stabilizing but would still come in below sales in the current year.
+Siemens said new orders at Dresser-Rand were stabilising but would still come in below sales in the current year.

 Global oil prices have more than halved since Siemens agreed to buy Dresser-Rand, causing customers to slash around $200 billion worth of projects.